Nisinoon/Nisinoon/pages/Grammar/Grammar.md

 The problem we have with the notion of formative has to do with the definition of <dfn>morpheme</dfn>.
 A <dfn>morpheme</dfn> is supposed to be the smallest unit of sound and meaning or function.
 But if components are morphemes, then what are the formatives?
 Morphemes shouldn't be made up of smaller parts, especially meaningful parts (like with the premedials).
 But if the formatives are the morphemes, then what status does the component have?
 If it's not a morpheme, what is it?

+Following (Macaulay & Salmons [2017](#MacaulaySalmons2017)), we treat cases in which a component has multiple forms (e.g. one with, one without an accretion) as allomorphs of the same morpheme.

 ## Deverbal Formations {{> backlink/backlink }} {#deverbal-formations}

 <dfn>Deverbal</dfn> in the sense it is used here means "formed from a word" (<em>not</em> formed from a verb).